meinto/git-semver/README.md

 ### Push version changes

 `semver` writes the new version back into the config file.
-Like described it also can tag the commit with the flag `-t`.
-To automatically push these changes use the flag `-P`.
+Like described it also can tag the commit using the flag `-t`.
+To automatically push these changes made by `semver` use the flag `-P`.

-The author of the commit would be "semver" and the email "semver@no-reply.git".
+The default author of the commit would be "semver" and the email "semver@no-reply.git".
+If you want to change this, provide the flags `-a` (auhtor) and `-e` (email).